Skip to main content

 Preview

-1-bit Rotational quantization (RQ) was added in v1.33 as a preview.
+1-bit Rotational quantization (RQ) for the flat vector index was added in v1.34 as a preview.

 This means that the feature is still under development and may change in future releases, including potential breaking changes.
 We do not recommend using this feature in production environments at this time.